Department of Communication, UCB 270

 My teaching and research interests are interdisciplinary, and span five areas.
 While these areas are diverse, I typically combine them in specific projects, seeking to develop innovative questions, research strategies, and theoretical arguments.

 2) Organizational Culture and Symbolism: How does communication work to create, maintain, and transform the "cultural" dimensions of organizational life?
-Here, I am interested in four area of organizational life: (a) the distinctive norms, values, and beliefs that are shared by organizational members; (b) the material artifacts they develop which express these beliefs; (c) the everyday interactions through which they articulate their experience of work life, and create shared meanings; and finally, (d) their ongoing sense-making of these artifacts and interactions.
-Theoretically, I am interested in responding to recent criticisms of this tradition by scholars associated with the "Communicative Constitution of Organization" paradigm.
-I am also interested in critiquing media representations of organizational life as normative pedagogy for participation in postindustrial and neoliberal society.
-Finally, I am interested in how discourses of ethics and power shape the ongoing development of specific organizational cultures,
+Here, I am interested in four diimensions of organizational communication: (a) the distinctive norms, values, and beliefs that are shared by organizational members; (b) the material forms (artifacts) they develop which embody these ideas; (c) the communicative practices which express their experience of work life; and finally, (d) their ongoing sense-making of these artifacts and practices, which produces both shared meaning and coordinated interaction.
+Theoretically, I am interested in responding to recent criticisms of this tradition, and cultivating its continued viability.
+I am also interested in critiquing media representations of organizational communication as normative pedagogy for participation in postindustrial and neoliberal society.

 5) Technology Studies.
 How do political-economy and globalization shape the development of Information and Communication Technology (ICT)?
 How do humans utilize ICT to develop shared meanings with each other?
 How do those shared meanings implicate the ongoing cultivation of identities, relationships and communities in contemporary culture?
 How is contemporary ICT influencing popular understanding of key concepts such as time, space, the body, gender, race, ethnicity and sexuality?
-This interdisciplinary field of study is extremely broad; I am particularly interested in applying its critical and cultural traditions to study the ethics and politics of security technologies.
-I am particularly interested in projects seeking to create a more just and accountable national security apparatus, and to cultivate informed, reflective and passionate forms citizenship required for democratic deliberation surrounding the development of security technologies.
+I am particularly interested in applying critical and cultural theories to study the ethics and politics of security technologies.
+I am particularly interested in projects seeking to create a more just and accountable national security apparatus, and to cultivate informed, reflective and passionate forms citizenship required for democratic deliberation surrounding the development of security technology.